itsgv17/cache-service-assignment/README.md

   It runs every one minute, removes expired cache objects

   Implemented approach iterates entire data structure & evicts expired cached object.

+ Can impove performance by maintaining SkipListDS(Singly Linked list with multiple level),ref->https://en.wikipedia.org/wiki/Skip_list

+ Higher level LL maintains time ranges , first and last node reference in lower level linked list which falls within that defined time range.

+ when you put elements in cache , second LL appends cache elements along with collectionKey and CacheKey in Second LL.

+ When there is a cache eviction, Scheadular first  searches the higher level linked list , finds node ranges eligible for eviction.
+ Then Hihger Level LL uses Second LL ref. to remove expired Cache objects in Constant time O(1).

+ Finally need to remove unsed nodes in Skip list too.

   ```